Saturday, May 6, 2017

 Your life is your life.
 Living isn’t a competition.
 Just believe you are the best you can be.
 If you want to measure your improvement, compare yourself to who you were yesterday.
 Become more mindful.

 4. Self-doubt fuels negativity and withdrawal.
-The mind is an awesome tool if used right, but it can be a negativity conduit that fills your thoughts with doubt if you allow it.
+A mind is an awesome tool if used right, but it can be a negativity conduit that fills your thoughts with doubt if you allow it.
 Any uncomfortable thinking should be denounced and rejected.
 Don’t accept negative beliefs or thoughts.
-Don’t allow you mind get the best of you.
+Don’t allow your mind get the best of you.

 Believe in yourself through tough times.
 Believe in your capacity to flourish.
 Believe making new connections are worth the effort.
 Believe strongly that you make mistakes on your way to greatness.
 Believe you can be thoughtless and intelligent, selfish and gracious, stressed and excited all at the same time.
 Believe there are many roads to what’s right.
 Most of all believe in your intuition, especially when you have to choose between two good paths.
 Believe the answers are within you and do not originate from outside you.
 Believe life will surprise you over and over again.
 Believe your experiences along the way are part of your journey.